AMD's new Ryzen 9 5900HX laptop chip topples Intel's top CPU for portable gaming

-AMD has announced its Ryzen 5000 mobile processors led by the HX-series mobile processors, and they're seriously beefy for gaming.
+AMD has announced its Ryzen 5000 mobile processors led by the HX-series, and they're seriously beefy for gaming.
 With two new chips, the Ryzen 9 5900HX and Ryzen 9 5980HX, if you want high performance gaming in a portable package AMD reckons it has the silicon to do it.

 Best gaming PC: the top pre-built machines from the pros